DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 A set of big computers connected together that can be considered as a single system.

-A HPC cluster is usually located in a "data center".
-It a dedicated room providing all conditions required by HPC in terms of temperature, humidity, power supply and physical security.
+A HPC cluster is usually located in a **data center**, *i.e.* a dedicated room providing all conditions required by HPC in terms of temperature, humidity, power supply and physical security.

 .center[![Bluegene](images/bluegene.jpg)]

 ---

-# A datacenter is composed of racks
+# A data center contains racks

 .center[![Racks](images/racks.jpg)]